You are here

 6. High Value Quality Improvement

-This toolbox includes a retrospective pre-post survey that you can give to your residents after completing the six hour curriculum to measure its effectiveness.
-In addition, tools to help faculty and program directors assess resident competence in high value care milestones are provided.
-Examples include a high value care educational prescription, framework for resident audit and feedback in high value care, and a sample evaluation form that includes NAS milestones specific for high value care.
+This toolbox includes a retrospective, pre-post survey that you can ask your residents to complete to assess the effectiveness of the curriculum.
+In addition, tools to help faculty and program directors assess competence in high value care milestones are provided.
+Examples include a high value care educational prescription, a framework for fellow audit and feedback in high value care, a high value care conversation guide, and a tool to assess high value care teaching on rounds.